Do you Know what is social engineering? How it important? Let's dive to understand it's concept.

 Another example would be a special offer like black Friday, where there are huge discounts for products and people want to get their hands on them.

-All the mentioned tactics are used in social engineering to persuade a person to give up confidential information.
+Social engineering uses all the mentioned tactics to persuade a person to give up confidential information.
 The most common types of social engineering attacks usually occur over the telephone, social media, and email.

 Types of Social Engineering-Based Scams